headwindsim/aircraft/README.md

 Microsoft Flight Simulator © Microsoft Corporation.
 The Project Mega Pack A330 was created under Microsoft's "Game Content Usage Rules" using assets from Microsoft Flight Simulator 2020, and it is not endorsed by or affiliated with Microsoft.

 Microsoft Flight Simulator © Microsoft Corporation.
 The FlyByWire Simulations A32NX was created under Microsoft's "Game Content Usage Rules" using assets from Microsoft Flight Simulator, and it is not endorsed by or affiliated with Microsoft.

+We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with the Airbus brand, or any of its subsidiaries or its affiliates.